-Note: This is a piece I’ve been working on for a couple of years (I always have a few ideas/drafts in progress) and isn’t meant as some longing follow-up to last week’s post.
+Note: This is a piece I’ve been working on for a couple of years (I always have a few ideas/drafts in progress) and isn’t a current ramble.
 I’m just clearing through some of my digital clutter and felt it was time to finish this up.
 I do, however, admit that the piece is a bit more poignant after having slammed doors.

 Love is one of the most basic, simplest of emotions.
 It just happens.
 It just takes up residence in your heart and soul and it multiplies.
 You don’t have to work at love.
 It’s just there waiting for you to acknowledge it.